What is Supply Chain Network Design?

 - Completion of the project in accordance with the design.

-The first step in any supply chain network design is to collect the data specific to the business, construct a basic model based on that and validate the same.
+The first step for network design in supply chain is to collect the data specific to the business, construct a basic model based on that and validate the same.

 The supply chain network design models include outputs such as the total costs, which are the same as those in real world operations.
 First the basic model is validated and then depending on the results an alternative design is created or the existed one modified for cutting costs further and increasing profits.